 For the bus, at the station, you will spot easily the line number(s) served by it so if you don’t see the number of your bus, it means that you are not at the good station.
 To know if you are on the right direction, you can:

 - ask the driver, if you have a lot of luck, he/she knows english

 - at the station, check the line map and normally you should be able to guess if it is the right direction or not

 - inside the bus, just behind the driver, on the ceiling, you will see a panel displaying information like the direction and the next stop.

-My recommendation is that you buy the T-10 ticket instead of the single one if you plan to use a lot the public transport, you will save minimum 10 euros.
-The ticket will allow you 10 travels and it can be used by other persons.
+My recommendation is that you buy the T-casual (10 travels valid for 1 year starting from the first trip) or T-familiar (8 travels valid for 30 days starting from the first trip) ticket instead of the single one if you plan to use a lot the public transport, you will save minimum 10 euros.
+Only the T-familiar ticket can be used by other persons.
 It works on this way.
 As said before, everyone can use the same one so you will just need to buy one.
 Each of you have to validate it, meaning that once you will put it in the machine then pull it out completely from the ticket validation machine, it will release the turnstile or the door to allow you through.
 Then give it to the next person so that he/she can use the same ticket and so on until the last one.
-Each time someone uses the T-10, it counts as a separate trip.
+Each time someone uses the T-familiar, it counts as a separate trip.